DamiAjele/Birthday-Reminder-App/README.md

 npm run dev
 ```

-Open the client URL shown by Vite (usually `http://localhost:5173`) and submit the customer form.
+Open the client URL shown by Vite  and submit the customer form.

 To test the scheduled job immediately (manual run):